wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/3-exercise-use-task-modules-tabs.md

 At this point, our Microsoft Teams app, implemented as a custom person tab is set up and working.
 Verify this by starting ngrok again and refreshing the Microsoft Teams interface.

+Increment the `version` property in the app's **./manifest/manifest.json** file so you can update the previously deployed Teams app.

 From the command line, navigate to the root folder for the project and execute the following command:

 ```shell
 gulp ngrok-serve
 ```

+Upgrade the previously deployed Teams app with the updated app package.

-Refresh the Microsoft Teams interface and notice the new UI you've implemented for the tab:
+In the browser, navigate back to the tab and notice the new UI you've implemented for the tab:

 ![Screenshot of the updated YouTube Player tab](../media/03-yo-teams-09.png)